 For street art lovers like myself, journey into Brighton’s eccentric street art scene, where tributes to fallen musicians, graffiti walls and art galleries paint a picture into Brighton’s artistic past, present and future.
 If you want to have a drink in the city, but prefer to do it in style then why not head down to the Prince Albert Pub, just a stones throw away from the station.
 Colourful on the outside and traditional in the inside, The Prince Albert Pub is a mecca for art with tributes to Amy Winehouse, John Lennon and Bob Marley among others.

 Other memorable street art spots include Trafalgar Lane, once home to Banksy’s Kissing Policeman, Gloucester Road, Kensington Street, North Road and Orange Row.
-Brighton is also home to some national treasures like the breathtaking Royal Pavillion, a Grade I listed former royal residence with a colourful history.
+Brighton is also home to famous landmarks like Brighton Palace Pier, a gorgeous retro amusement park, which opened at the end of the 19th century.
+Home to fairground rides, bars, restaurants and deckchairs, it juts out into the sea, a beautiful view for miles to come.
+Another incredible national treasure is the breathtaking Royal Pavillion, a Grade I listed former royal residence with a colourful history.
 Built as a seaside pleasure palace for King George IV, this historic house mixes Regency grandeur with the visual style of India and China.
 An instantly recognizable symbol of Brighton, it’s a must see attraction as a tourist or local.

 No staycation would be complete without some delicious grub and luckily Brighton is a mecca for vegetarians and vegans.
 From fine dining at Terre a Terre to delicious vegan burgers at Vurger Co, you are spoiled for choice.
 If you love Indian food, then Curry Leaf Cafe in Brighton Lanes, has been named one of the best 12 Indian restaurants in Britain by BBC Good Food Magazine.